 Contractor equipment for CT index – hydraulic or screw driven?
 Does the department have a preference?

-No specification requirement, department would prefer TestQuip (Troxler) equipment (hydraulic) but would not mandate its use,
+No specification requirement,

-TestQuip manufacturer customer service not good
+Humbolt manufacturer customer service not good and test results were questionable.

 Binder source changes - 2 options

 If the virgin binder source changes but the virgin binder grade is the same, the mix ID remains the same but an “A” gets added as we currently do